Skip to content

 Some rules to follow when writing a paper...

 Welcome!
 It seems you are writing a paper with me!
-Over the years, I gained some experience on what constitutes a good paper.
-I tried to put them together here, which will make your life (and mine ;-) hopefully easier.
+Over the years, I gained some experience on what typical mistakes are when it comes to crafting a paper.
+I tried to put together some best practices here, which will make your life (and mine) hopefully easier.

 • Don't forget the reader.
 Make sure you take his/her hand and guide him/her clearly through your thoughts and storyline.